iutools/iutools/doc/test-plan.md

   word 'housing'
 - Check the entry
   - Do the same checks as for the basic scenario

+Search for a string that returns no results
+- Search for ninuksuk
+- Make sure no Console error
+- Make sure system says no hits were found

+Very long word
+- Search for aanniaqarnanngittulirijimmarik
+- Make sure that the word and its Syllabics transcoding are properly displayed and do not overlap with the test that is supposed to be below it

 Search with Enter vs Button
 - Submit search by either